 - Harvest Salad with Spiced Pumpkin Seeds from Sophistimom

 - Warm Fennel Salad with Pears and Candied Pumpkin Seeds from Herbivoracious

 - Poached Pear, Blue Cheese, and Hazelnut Salad from Leite's Culinaria

 - Kale Salad from Leite's Culinaria

-Salad with Caramelized Pumpkin Seeds, Pears, and Pomegranate Recipe © 2009 Robin Asbell.
+Salad with Pumpkin Seeds and Pears Recipe © 2009 Robin Asbell.
 Photo © 2009 Yvonne Duivenvoorden.
 All rights reserved.